chatgut/searchService3/README.md

     - `text`: The search query.
     - `otherUserID` (optional): Specify another user's ID to search within conversations.
   - **Example**
-  - to get all results:
+  - to get all results of which the user is either sender or receiver of:

   ```
   GET /search?text=example